Wednesday, January 18, 2023

 In the second part each essay attempts to explain some aspect of the survivors' experiences within the larger context of the events of World War II.
 For example, in the essay The Holocaust in Transnistria by Alexander Korb, David's experiences are explained within the larger context of the history of this region.
 Korb explains how David's family was able to beat the odds and survive because the Holocaust in Romania as "neither controlled nor guarded by the Germans....The less systematic manner of persecution, horrific as it was, provided the Romanian Jews with higher chances of survival, because there were ways to fight back and to disobey the rules.
 The survival of David's family makes that perfectly clear."

 These essays also attempt to explain how recent history may have impacted the experiences the child survivors had.
 For example, Transnistria belonged to the Soviet Union after World War I and anti-Semitism was not tolerated so there was no association between the Jews and Soviet occupation like there was in other parts of Eastern Europe.
-And one possible reason that David's family was helped by the local Ukrainian population is that having survived the Holodomor, the man-made famine caused by Stalin, Ukrainians knew what it meant to starve so they helped the hiding Jews.
+And one possible reason that David's family was helped by the local Ukrainian population, is that having survived the Holodomor, the man-made famine caused by Stalin, Ukrainians knew what it meant to starve so they helped the hiding Jews.

 In Surviving In Hiding From the Nazis by Dienke Hondius, Rolf and Nico Kamp's story is clarified as they were very young when war engulfed them.
 Neither remember much about where they lived or their early life.
 Hondius speculates on who exactly helped hid the Kamp children and explores what it was like to be in hiding, coping with sudden extreme dangers and having to act very quickly.
-This piece also mentions the trauma continued during the post-war period as survivors returned home to find all their possessions gone, either destroyed or stolen.
-Although the remained silent for many decades, the child survivors have, in the last few years found their voice to tell their stories.
+This piece also mentions how the trauma continued during the post-war period as survivors returned home to find all their possessions gone, either destroyed or stolen.
+Although they remained silent for many decades, the child survivors have, in the last few years, found their voice to tell their stories.

 In Andrea Low's essay, Surviving Ravensbruck and Bergen-Belsen As A Child, the horrific experience of being a very young child in the concentration camp system is explored.
 Low describes the extent of the German camp system, which was continually being added to throughout the war and the catastrophic conditions that little Emmie would have had to endure, including being surrounded constantly by people dying and the prospect of death.